Visual Course Catalogue

 04. Interaction Design

-Hover states reveal additional details without overwhelming the interface, supporting quick decision-making while keeping the experience lightweight.
+Hover states reveal additional details without overwhelming the interface, supporting quick decision-making while keeping the experience lightweight, whether that decision is being made by an admin assigning training, or a prospect deciding what a subscription includes.

 Final Designs